|

 | Dynastic Rise and Fall in Nanjing; grouped in gong mode:2 1 2 4 5 6 1 2) | Jinling Diao Gu |

-A more explanatory subtitle might be "A guqin song reflecting on the rise and fall of dynasties in ancient Nanjing".
-The image at right, part of a famous long scroll called "Prosperous Southern Capital", is the perfect counterpoint to this: by highlighting the excitement of the city, which at the time of the painting had again become the capital city it is perfect counterpoint to the melody which, though it speaks of glories and glorious aims, also presents lyrics that remind us of the other side of the coin.
-As, of course, the Ming literati were so often wont to do.
+A more detailed explanatory subtitle might be, "A guqin song reflecting on the rise and fall of dynasties in ancient Nanjing".
+The image at right, part of a famous long scroll called "Prosperous Southern Capital", is the perfect counterpoint to this.
+Originally said to have been painted at the beginning of the Ming dynasty, when what is today called Nanjing ("southern capital") was in fact again the capital, the scroll is now considered to have been painted right around the time this handbook was published.
+Then, though the song highlights the excitement of the city and speaks of glories and glorious aims, it also presents lyrics that remind us of the other side of the coin: this is all gone now.

-This melody, like Mudan Fu was apparently created by Yang Biaozheng himself and included in his Chongxiu Zhenchuan Qinpu, one of a number of handbooks associated with Nanjing (see list).
+This melody, like Mudan Fu was apparently created by Yang Biaozheng himself in 1579 and included in his Chongxiu Zhenchuan Qinpu (1585), one of a number of handbooks associated with Nanjing (see list).

 Reconstructing the melody has begun with looking for melodic as well as poetic/literary structures.
 A glance at the original lyrics shows, for example, that the lyrics of Sections 1 and 7 are written in lines of 7+7 characters, while the tablature shows that in the first half of each is almost exactly the same, there are many note differences in the second halves.
 Meanwhile in Section 4 the structure looks as though it should be (7+7) x 4, but the last line seems corrupt.
 Other sections have short passages that also seem to give an indication of structure.

-All of this is important to understanding the rhythms of the songs.
-Hopefully, though, perhaps if more songs are successfully reconstructed that issue might become more clear.
+All of this is important to understanding the rhythms of qin songs.
+And hopefully, if more such songs are successfully reconstructed, those issues will become more explicable.

 Preface